Research occurring all over the world; 1000s of empirical studies from remote villages in China to elite teams- all around well-being and performance

 SENIOR POBI FELLOW

 University and George Holmes Distinguished Professor, University of Nebraska, Emeritus.
 Ph.D. in Organizational Behavior/Theory and Management, Social Psychology, University of Iowa (1965); MBA University of Iowa (1962); BS in Mathematics, University of Iowa (1961).
-President of The Academy of Management (1986); Distinguished Management Educator Award (1997); Lifetime Achievement Award (2017): Outstanding Research and Creative Activity (ORCA) Award from The University of Nebraska System; H index of 109 (approaching 90K citations) and i-10 of 265.
+President of The Academy of Management (1985-86); Distinguished Management Educator Award (1997); Lifetime Achievement Award (2017); AOM Awards of Distinguished (1917); Distinguished Scholarly Contributions to Management (2021): Outstanding Research and Creative Activity (ORCA) Award from The University of Nebraska System; H index of 120 (approaching 150,000 citations) and i-10 of almost 300.
 Dr. Luthans has the first mainline text on Organizational Behavior and is the founder of Positive Organizational Behavior (POB).
 Through Dr. Luthans’ rigorous research, he is also the founder of Psychological Capital (PsyCap) as a new competitive advantage in the development of positive psychological resources previously untapped.

 DR. Bruce Avolio